jingconan/gtd-gdocs/README.md

 information related to this task.
 Right now, the first cell display the timestamp you create this task, the second cell is a short description, the third cell is the status, the last cell is the # of subtasks (the functionality of subtasks will be implemented later).
+By default, a new task is "Actionable".
 2. **insert comment** You can put any information (context) related to this task as a comment.
 The left part of the comment display your user id and the timestamp you create this comment, and you can write your comment in the right part.
 3. **create task table**.
 It will create a table with three columns.
 The first column stores all the "Actionable" tasks, the second column stores all the "Waiting For" tasks, the third column stores all the "Done" tasks.
 4. **move to Actionable**.
-After you put your cursor in the brief description of a task, or you select the timestamp & brief description, you can click this menu to add the task to the "Actionable" queue.
+If you put your cursor in the table with task description, you can click this menu to add the task to the "Actionable" queue.
 5. **move to Waiting For**.
 Move a task to "Waiting For" queue.
 6. **move to Done**.
 Move a task to "Done" queue.
 7. **show task sidebar**.
 It will show a sidebar that displays all the tasks and their timestamps.
 If you want to navigate to a task, just search the timestamp (by pressing Ctrl+f).
 You can hide/unhide tasks by clicking the 'Actionable', 'Waiting For' and 'Done'.
 If your document body has a table of content, it will also be displayed in the side bar to faciliate navigation.